What Kills Your Speed On Guitar?

 This feeling of lightness makes fast, accurate playing possible.
 Unfortunately, because of ignorance of how to practice correctly, far too many players create for themselves "The Incredible Tightness".

 There is a quick way to discover your own unfelt tension.
 Playing with this tension prevents smooth and controlled movements on the guitar.
 And with that, I recommend you take this simple Tension Test.
 Take a few seconds for this, and come on back for more information.....

-I once saw a student play with so much tension in her right shoulder.
-Worse, it was already up to her earlobe!
+I once saw a student play with so much tension in her right shoulder that her shoulder was up to her earlobe!
 Always trying to be helpful, I pointed this out to her when she finished.
 As she let her shoulder down a few inches to it’s normal position, she told me I was wrong! she wasn’t tense, but very relaxed!

 The reason she felt this way is because we very quickly become used to whatever we experience, and consider it normal.
 When we first try something, it is often not possible to do it without a lot of excess tension.
 But when we know how to practice guitar correctly, we can learn to make these new movements with much less tension.
 If we don't learn to reduce tension, this tension becomes ingrained into our approach, and gets worse.
 So we have a vicious circle, that leads to frustration and bad playing.

 So extra tension in the muscles, which every advanced player knows is the number one cause of playing difficulty, becomes a blind spot for us.
 Usually we are only aware of the result of the tension, which is that mistake we just made.
 Often it happens we are not even aware of that, because we start to filter out those unpleasant reminders of our troubles.

 The correct approach to dealing with "mistakes" caused by tension, is to repeat the movement extremely slowly, with a great focus on keeping all muscles relaxed.
 With each repetition, the muscles learn the relaxed way of moving to produce the result you want.